Shaaali/identity-apps/docs/guides/user-self-service/self-register.md

    If **Account Verification** is enabled for <a :href="$withBase('/guides/user-accounts/configure-self-registration/')">self-registration</a> in your organization, an email is sent to the user's registered email address.
    :::

-5. The user can confirm the account from the email.
+5. If **Account Verification** is enabled, the user can confirm the account from the email.

    <img :src="$withBase('/assets/img/guides/organization/self-service/customer/account-verification-email.png')" alt="Account verification email notification" width="600">